-- 1. Intended plan of navigation and approach to berth. - True to be used, location and approach to bering.
+- Intended plan of navigation and approach to berth.
 Tugs to be used, location and method of securing.
 Tidal and weather conditions.

-Anchoring limitation submarine pipelines.
+- Anchoring limitation submarine pipelines.

 Traffic condition.

 - 6. Mooring arrangement plan.

-- 7. Conditions of use of port.
+- Conditions of use of port.

-8. Pilots remarks of any special conditions for handling
+Pilots remarks of any special conditions for handling

-- the vessel

-9. Manifold seals requirement.
+- the vessel 9.
+Manifold seals requirement.

-- CC : WHITE : MASTER COPY : PILOT